 You’ll have a lot of studying to do regardless of which career you choose to go to school for.

-Which Has More Available Jobs: RNs Or Hygienists?
+Which Has More Available Jobs: RNs or Hygienists?

 Dental hygiene and registered nursing are both excellent career choices.
 You just need to decide which part of the medical field you prefer, and what kinds of responsibilities you’re able to handle, in order to make the best decision for yourself.